leocas91/Italian_School_Analysis/README.md

 - ***School employees (PERSONALE SCUOLA)***: Fixed-term and permanent staff.
 - ***School Budget (BILANCIO INTEGRATO DELLE SCUOLE)***: Balance sheet data.

+The information are available up to the 2022-2023 academic year.

 The portal covers many topics, and I may explore additional themes in future analyses.

 ***Tools Used:***